Friday, March 5, 2010

 Now my phone is about to ring.
 A sister, a friend, a friend’s boyfriend… “We need you!”

 And you do.
 I know that you do.
 How could I not know that, when I live in Massachusetts?
 This January (in a race that shall remain unnamed, like Voldemort) I was needed.
 At a play date with a fellow Democrat – and our three very youthful Independents – I heard that race described as a wake up call.
 Respectfully, I disagree.
-This race was nothing less than an opiate, one that kept the entire state of Massachusetts vibrating with fear and anger in the very same week that a chunk of the earth rearranged itself, crushing in the process 200 thousand human beings.
+This race was nothing less than an opiate, one that kept the entire state of Massachusetts vibrating with fear and anger in the very same week that a chunk of the earth rearranged itself, crushing in the process 200 thousand human beings in Port au Prince.

 In that week, my Sunday paper reports, eight million dollars were spent on the Race That Shall Not Be Named.
 More than four million on each side.